event4u-app/data-helpers/starlight/src/content/docs/attributes/overview.md

 ---
 title: Attributes Overview
-description: Complete reference of all 50+ attributes available in SimpleDTO
+description: Complete reference of all 50+ attributes available in SimpleDto
 ---

-Complete reference of all 50+ attributes available in SimpleDTO.
+Complete reference of all 50+ attributes available in SimpleDto.

 ## Introduction

-SimpleDTO provides 50+ attributes organized into categories:
+SimpleDto provides 50+ attributes organized into categories:

 - ✅ **Validation Attributes** (30+) - Data validation
 - ✅ **Conditional Attributes** (18) - Visibility control